Backed by Awesome Motive.

 • You can access it by going to the URL yourdomain.com/wp-admin from the browsers address bar and begin with your migration process

-Once you are done with the WordPress set-up you can now export the content and web files from your Webflow dashboard.
+Once you are done with the WordPress setup, you can export the content and web files from your Webflow dashboard.

 export-content-from-webflow-to-wordpress